-There are multiple reasons why a school should register for the School-Community Financial Life Skills Program.
+There are multiple reasons why a school should register to access the School-Community Financial Life Skills Resource Library.
 This is NOT an extra program.
 Rather it is a set of resources that integrates within the existing programs offered by secondary schools.

 This resources have been developed for the benefit of students—all students.